 Private plane crashes often occur due to pilot negligence, a maintenance technician’s negligence, or a plane or part defect.
 If the pilot was at fault, a plane crash lawyer might recommend pursuing compensation from that individual or their estate.
 If the pilot was an employee, like for a charter service, then we might recommend seeking compensation from the business.
 When planes are not properly maintained, we might seek to hold the plane’s owner and/or maintenance provider liable.
 If the plane or one of its parts had a design or manufacturing defect, then we might file suit against the airplane manufacturer or seller.

-After suffering injuries in a plane crash, or losing a parent, spouse, or child in a crash, please do not hesitate to call Allen & Scofield Injury Lawyers, LLC and speak with an experienced plane crash lawyer.
+After suffering injuries in a plane crash, or losing a parent, spouse, or child in a crash, please do not hesitate to call Graham Scofield Injury Lawyers and speak with an experienced plane crash lawyer.
 We understand the trauma you’re experiencing.
 We are ready to assist you while you work to rebuild your life.

 International Law and Airplane Accidents

 Sometimes, the airline responsible for your injuries is owned by a foreign entity.
 Or, you might have been injured while you were out of the country.
 In those situations, your case is usually not governed solely by U.S. law.
 You will need to work with an aviation accident lawyer like the lawyers at our firm that are uniquely experienced in international law, including the Warsaw Convention, Montreal Convention, and the Hauge Protocol.